 - Team members are expected to come to practice rested, fueled, and focused.
-Again, please encourage your daughter to communicate if she is struggling in any of these areas. - o Gymnasts who are contagious or running fever may not come to practice. - Vacations We plan breaks to support gym-family balance & athlete health. - Summer Vacation: There will be no practice during the week of July 4 a great time for family vacation.
-Taking off a week or 10 days from gymnastics is healthy.
-Taking 2 days off every week during summer will hurt summer progress.
-Summer is when new skills are learned and everyday is important. - Other Breaks: We will have 4-5 days off during Thanksgiving and Christmas.
-And a shorter break when school starts.
-Please do not plan spring break vacations because they immediately precede the biggest meets of the year.
+Again, please encourage your daughter to communicate if she is struggling in any of these areas. - o Gymnasts who are contagious or running fever may not come to practice.

+Summer Vacation:

+Taking off a week or 10 days from gymnastics is far more helpful for progress than taking 1 or 2 days off for weeks at a time.
+Summer is when new skills are learned and everyday is important.